makannew/Composer/README.md

 We can add our live functions using addFunction(functionName) method.
 Each function should have an unique name to considered as a new property.
 So while we updating input arguments of a function the result will be stored as a property under that function's name.
 Other functions may use this result or results to generate new properties and so on.

 Also, other composite's properties define automatically by retrieving functions arguments.
-So arguments should pass to function by destructuring assignment method to make arguments readable for composite.
+So arguments should pass to function by destructuring assignment method to make arguments readable for composer.

 After reading functions and their properties by composite, it recursively inject a changing interceptor to all properties.
 Consequently, once a property changed all related functions will update in sequence, it happens asynchronously while program continuing.
 Always the last changes cause new updates and if old asynchronous functions still running they will ineffect.
 However, a simple check provided for developer to find out if a running function is outdated, then it is posible to force the function to resolve or manipulate its side effect in managed way.